Employer of Record

 Work Permit in France

-Recruiting foreign employees in France involves navigating specific regulatory requirements, particularly regarding work permits.
-Any foreign national without a visa or residence permit that allows paid employment in France must obtain a work permit.
-The responsibility for applying for this permit lies with the employer, whether based in France or abroad.
+Recruiting foreign employees in France involves navigating specific regulatory requirements, particularly regarding work authorization.
+Any foreign national who is not exempt and does not already hold a visa or residence permit authorizing work in France must obtain a work authorization.
+The employer is generally responsible for applying for this authorization before the employee starts work.

 EOR Solutions in France